House Passes Bipartisan Federal Spending Plan

 WASHINGTON (CN) – The U.S. House of Representatives on Wednesday passed a bipartisan spending agreement to keep the government open through the end of September.

-By voting 309-118 in favor of the agreement the House all but guarantees the government will not shut down when a short term package agreed to last week expires on Friday.
+By voting 309-118 in favor of the agreement, the House all but guaranteed the government will not shut down when a short-term package agreed to last week expires on Friday.
 The Senate still must approve the agreement and is expected to vote on it later this week.

 The threat of a government shutdown loomed for weeks as Congressional negotiators attempted to iron out sticking points between Republicans, Democrats and the White House.
 Eventually partisan issues like funding for President Donald Trump’s planned border wall fell away, leaving Congress to vote on an agreement that delivers modest wins for each side.